A story that Mixes fact and fiction, humour and serious topics, by Diana Holbourn

 From the time Becky was only a few weeks old, her mum started taking her to the church she'd been taken to by her own parents every Sunday as she was growing up.
 The fact that Becky could already talk could sometimes be a bit embarrassing for her though.
 Becky would make inconvenient observations and say other things in a loud voice, that her mum thought a lot of other people must surely be able to hear.

-For example, when Becky was just a couple of months old, someone was reading from the Bible at the front, and they'd just said, "Jesus said," when Becky immediately said in a loud voice, "Mum, can I have a feed?"
+For example, when Becky was just a couple of months old, one of the church deacons was reading to the congregation from the Bible at the front of the church, and he'd just said, "Jesus said," when Becky immediately asked in a loud voice, "Mum, can I have a feed?"

-Another time, a person reading to the congregation said, "Jesus said to the crowds who followed him," and just then, Becky said, "Oh no, I forgot to bring my toy car.
+Another time when he was reading to the congregation, he said, "Jesus said to the crowds who followed him," and just then, Becky said, "Oh no, I forgot to bring my toy car.
 I wanted to play with that."

 She didn't do such things deliberately; they were just coincidences; she just hadn't yet got the hang of the idea that people in the congregation are supposed to be quiet in church when other people are talking; ... or maybe it was that she hadn't yet discovered a reason to take the rule seriously, so it kept slipping her mind.

 Becky was usually allowed to bring toys to church.
 Her mum had to experiment a bit though, before she found ones that weren't disruptive in some way.
 One day the priest had just begun talking, and said, "Here are this week's notices", when Becky pushed a toy car, and it whizzed across the church, and she shouted, as if she was taking over the announcing of the first notice, "My car's just zoomed away!
 Can someone get it please?"

 Someone did.
 Becky hadn't yet become able to walk on her own.